Shift3/standards-and-practices/standards/contributing.md

-# Contributing to the Shift3 Standards & Practices Repository
+# Contributing to the Bitwise Standards & Practices Repository

 ### If you want to contribute, here's how: